Skip advert

 Advertisement - Article continues below

-All the standard Civic’s plus points still apply: the boot is cleverly designed and bigger than most of its rivals, it’s well-built and it has plenty of equipment — although it’s slightly disappointing that you don’t get sat nav as standard.
-Honda’s infotainment set-up as a whole is eclipsed by the systems in rivals, while some cheaper materials can be found if you look hard enough.
+All the standard Civic’s plus points still apply: the boot is cleverly designed and bigger than most of its rivals, it’s well built and it has plenty of equipment — although it’s slightly disappointing that it didn’t come with sat nav as standard.
+Honda’s infotainment setup as a whole is eclipsed by the systems in rivals, while some cheaper materials can be found if you look hard enough.
 We don’t think you’ll care too much though, once you sit in the red bucket seats and use the aluminium gear lever.
 All five Type R generations are highly sought after on the used market, but the latest car has been produced in higher numbers than the previous generation so it should be more readily available.

 Volkswagen Golf GTI hatchback (2013-2020)